-This house is due to undergo an extension from two to three bedrooms.
-Works will start in April 2018 and completion is expected in July 2018.
+This house is being refurbished, including alterations to bring the internal layout up to modern standards.
+Works started in April 2018 with completion expected in July 2018.

-House in Portslade empty 896 days
+House in South Portslade empty 896 days

-This house is being refurbished including future proofing works for wheelchair access.
-Works started in January 2018 and are due for completion in April 2018.
-A number of different options for the property have been considered to match housing demand.
+This house has been refurbished including future proofing works for wheelchair access.
+Works started in January 2018 and were completed in April 2018.
+A number of different options for the property had been considered to match housing demand.
+This property was let in April 2018.